Rational points of quiver moduli spaces: Abstract

 \section{Abstract}

-For a perfect field $k$, we study actions of the absolute Galois group of $k$ on the $\overline{k}$-valued points of moduli spaces of quiver representations over $k$; the fixed locus is the set of $k$-rational points and we obtain a decomposition of this fixed locus indexed by elements in the Brauer group of $k$.
-We provide a modular interpretation of this decomposition using quiver representations over division algebras, and we reinterpret this description using twisted quiver representations.
-We also see that moduli spaces of twisted quiver representations give different forms of the moduli space of quiver representations.
+For a perfect base field $k$, we investigate arithmetic aspects of moduli spaces of quiver representations over $k$: we study actions of the absolute Galois group of $k$ on the $\overline{k}$-valued points of moduli spaces of quiver representations over $k$ and we provide a modular interpretation of the fixed-point set using quiver representations over division algebras, which we reinterpret using moduli spaces of twisted quiver representations (we show that those spaces provide different $k$-forms of the initial moduli space of quiver representations).
+Finally, we obtain that stable $\overline{k}$-representations of a quiver are definable over a certain central division algebra over their field of moduli.